top of page

 -

-How long will it take?The full Design Process from the Initial Consultation to the final Presentation of the Master Plan & Supporting Construction Documents is usually a period of 4-6 weeks.
+How long will it take?The full Design Process from the Initial Consultation to the Final Presentation of the Master Plan & Supporting Construction Documentation is usually a period of 4-6 weeks.
 The build stage depends largely on the scale of the project and ranges from two weeks to 7/8 months.

 -